neuvector/circleci-orb/README.md

 The registry_password is the login password of your private registry.

-Set up your vulnerability criteria to fail the build.
+(Optional) Set up your vulnerability criteria to fail the build.

 It will fail if the number of high or medium vulnerability found in your image exceeds the criteria.

 ```
 version: 2.1
 orbs:
-  neuvector: neuvector/neuvector-orb@1.0.0
+  neuvector: neuvector/neuvector-orb@1.0.2
 workflows:
   scan-image:
     jobs: